-Our general and administrative expenses primarily consist of personnel-related costs for finance, legal, human resources, IT and administrative employees; allocated overhead, and professional fees for external legal, accounting and other professional services.
+Our general and administrative expenses primarily consist of personnel-related costs for finance, legal, human resources, IT and administrative employees; allocated overhead, and professional fees for external legal, accounting, and other professional services.
 We expect that our general and administrative expenses will increase in absolute dollars in the long term, as we scale to support the growth of our business but decrease in the short term as we reset our strategic portfolio.
+Strategic Portfolio.
 We expect general and administrative expenses to fluctuate as a percentage of revenue from period to period.

-General and administrative expense for the year ended December 31, 2023 increased, compared to the comparable prior year period, primarily due to higher personnel-related expenses associated with the ironSource Merger, and to a lesser extent lease related expenses, partially offset by a decrease in professional fees.
+General and administrative expense for the year ended December 31, 2023 December 31, 2024 increased, compared to the comparable prior year period, primarily due to higher personnel-related expenses associated with costs, driven by employee separation costs in the ironSource Merger, and to a lesser extent lease related expenses, partially offset by a decrease in professional fees. first quarter of 2024.